 The colour of the label and other features of the label design identifies the approximate age of the bottle.
 The years below indicate which years the bottles were sold by Krug:

 - 2004-2011: beige label without ID code.
 On the sides of the front label there is a flower-like pattern, and “KRUG” is written in a curved way on the lower shield of the neck foil.
-All bottles have a V code on their cork (see below).
+All bottles have a letter code (V code) on their cork (see below).

 - 1982/83-1995/96: “white” (or pale yellow) label.
 To tell the difference between yellow and white labels only based on the colour isn’t too easy, since older labels can be somewhat faded.
 However, this label design also has “GRANDE CUVÉE” written in small-size uppercase letters, has a narrow red line around the edge (rather than a wide border), and a long neck foil that reaches half-way down the narrowing part of the bottle and finishes with a large shield.